-Your investment amount can either be:

-- deposited into the application bank account.
-If you choose to deposit your investment amount in the application bank account, you must provide us with verification from your financial institution that the money has been banked; or - transferred via BPAY[®].
+Your investment amount can be deposited into the application bank account (as shown on the Fund's Application Form).
+If you choose to deposit your investment amount in the application bank account, you must provide us with verification from your financial institution that the money has been banked.